yevgenyk/Play2/README.md

 1. Run `cd Play2`
 1. Run `sh subs.sh` to set up and pull submodules
 1. Optionally run `sudo gem install xcpretty` to beautify the output of `xcodebuild`
-1. ===> At this time I am pinning Play2 to a an older commit of Djinni.
-The latest version of djinni is going though some big changes.
+1. ===> If you get compile errors this may be because the version of Djinni is not stable.
+You can pin to an older commit.
+Only do this if you canot compile.

 		cd deps/djinni

-		git checkout 41b3808619fae2290e80d725615a9a12ae640dd4
+		git checkout 137c2ea8fd12635ca29e98af6bffd3018e822451

 		cd ../..